nunit/docs/docs/articles/nunit/Towards-NUnit4.md

 ## Classic/Legacy asserts

-The classic/legacy asserts, like `Assert.AreEqual`, have now been moved into its own project, and will be released as a separate package.
-They are now in the namespace `NUnit.Framework.Classic`.
+The classic/legacy asserts, like `Assert.AreEqual`, have now been moved into its own project, and will later be released as a separate package.
+They are now in the namespace `NUnit.Framework.Legacy`, and the `Assert` have been renamed to `ClassicAssert`.
-In the early V4 alpha version they will be delivered in the standard NUnit package.
+In the early V4 versions they will be delivered in the standard NUnit package.

 This means that the default assertion syntax going forward will be the "constraint-based" asserts.

-Exactly how these methods will be used is not quite decided yet.
-We will probably need to do some name changes to avoid clashes.
+See []() for more details of their usage.

 ## Testing it out